DinooSaaw/Twitch-Widget-Chat-Box/README.md

 - **`config.json`**: Modify the configuration settings such as the Twitch channel name, roles, and other display preferences.
 - **`style.css`**: Change the visual appearance of the chat box, including font size, colors, and layout.

-## Dependencies

-The widget requires the following dependencies to be installed:

-- **`tmi.js`**: For fetching and handling Twitch chat messages.
-- **CSS & JavaScript**: For customizing the visual appearance and behavior of the widget.

-Make sure to install the necessary dependencies using npm or include the necessary files in your project.